Malvasia: History

 Both Monemvasia and Candia have lent their names to modern grape varieties.
 In Greece there is a variety known as Monemvasia, evidently named after the port, though now grown primarily in the Cyclades.
 In western Europe, a common variety of Malvasia is known as Malvasia Bianca di Candia (white malmsey of Crete), from its reputed origin in that area.
 The Monemvasia grape was long thought to be ancestral to the western European Malvasia varieties, but recent DNA analysis does not suggest a close relationship between Monemvasia and any Malvasia varieties.
 DNA analysis does, however, suggest that the Athiri wine grape (a variety widely planted throughout Greece) is ancestral to Malvasia.

 Grape varieties and wine regions

 Most varieties of Malvasia are closely related to Malvasia bianca.
 One notable exception is the variety known as Malvasia di Candia which is a distinctly different sub-variety of Malvasia.
-Malvasia bianca is grown widely throughout the world in places like Italy, the San Joaquin Valley of California, the Greek Islands of Paros and Syros.
-Throughout central Italy, Malvasia is often blended with Trebbiano to add flavor and texture to the wine.
+Malvasia bianca is grown widely throughout the world in places like Italy; Sitges in Catalonia, with the renowned variety Malvasia de Sitges; the San Joaquin Valley of California; or the Greek Islands of Paros and Syros.
+Throughout Central Italy, Malvasia is often blended with Trebbiano to add flavor and texture to the wine.
 In Rioja, it performs a similar function when blended with Viura.